Perl-Apollo/oshun/README.md

 Shortly thereafter, Damian Conway and I started talking and he shared a private gist with me.
 It was an incredibly detailed plan for runtime data checks.
 (The term "type" is avoided because of the baggage it carries).
+A few others were quietly invited to the conversation.

 We spent a few months discussing this and he wrote a prototype, which is the code in this repository.
 The protoype is **ALPHA** code and absolutely should